Cochabamba: Agriculture

+Services

+Its metropolitan area is characterized by relatively high-quality services.
+The water and sewerage system currently covers the entire city.
+Most of the city has access to water, electricity, sewerage, residential gas, and cleaning services, among others.
+The electricity, water, sanitation, and gas providers are ELFEC, SEMAPA, EMSA, and the regional management of YPFB.
+The landline telephone operators are Entel, AXS, and Comteco.

+Transport

 The metropolitan area of Cochabamba (Vinto, Tiquipaya, Quillacollo, Colcapirhua, Cochabamba and Sacaba) has an extensive transportation system, which cover all the districts.

 There are almost 70 bus and minibus lines, from A to Z, and dozens of minibuses and fixed-route trufis (T.RU.FI, or "taxi con ruta fija") taxi lines.
 Most lines have GPS system for monitoring and regulation of hour (line 1, line 16, line L, Line 3V, line 20, line 30, etc.).
 The T.RU.FI service has at least 60 lines; they are identified by signs on the roof of the vehicle showing the route from the initial stop until the final stop, which is also indicated by the line number to which it belongs.
-The busiest bus lines are: